GreptimeTeam/greptimedb/grafana/README.md

 Status notify: we are still working on this config.
 It's expected to change frequently in the recent days.
 Please feel free to submit your feedback and/or contribution to this dashboard 🤗

+If you use Helm [chart](https://github.com/GreptimeTeam/helm-charts) to deploy GreptimeDB cluster, you can enable self-monitoring by setting the following values in your Helm chart:

+- `monitoring.enabled=true`: Deploys a standalone GreptimeDB instance dedicated to monitoring the cluster;
+- `grafana.enabled=true`: Deploys Grafana and automatically imports the monitoring dashboard;

+The standalone GreptimeDB instance will collect metrics from your cluster and the dashboard will be available in the Grafana UI.
+For detailed deployment instructions, please refer to our [Kubernetes deployment guide](https://docs.greptime.com/nightly/user-guide/deployments/deploy-on-kubernetes/getting-started).

 # How to use

 ## `greptimedb.json`